fokkog/tableofprizes/README.md

 Differences between running locally and running in the Azure cloud:

 1. The DB provider changes from H2 (in-memory) to Azure SQL Database (SQL Server in the cloud, the cheapest DB option available in Azure).
-2. The OIDC provider changes from Keycloak to Azure Active Directory B2C.
+2. The OIDC provider changes from Keycloak to Azure Active Directory B2C (though **at the moment it's always the latter**, for easier troubleshooting of the AAD integration).